melmzv/cqa_ws24_grand_analysis/README.md

 > - To access a database through WRDS, complete this [form](https://wrds-www.wharton.upenn.edu/register/) if you are not yet registered.
 Ensure that you create an account with your institutional (university) email.
 If you are from Humboldt-Universität zu Berlin, contact the University Library to get your account request approved.
 After setting up two-factor authentication (2FA) and accepting the terms of use, you will be ready to access WRDS databases.
 > - Please note that WRDS does not typically provide direct access to historical snapshots of databases.
 The data available through WRDS is usually the most current version.
 To access a specific historical version, contact the data vendor directly through [WRDS support](mailto:wrds@lseg.com?subject=[GitHub]%20Historical%20Data%20Access) to inquire about the possibility of accessing historical snapshots.

+> [!CAUTION]
+> As of [February 2025](https://wrds-www.wharton.upenn.edu/pages/data-announcements/changes-to-crsp-data/), CRSP transitions to Stock & Indexes Flat File Format 2.0 (CIZ), replacing the legacy Flat File Format 1.0 (SIZ).
+Users must update their code to accommodate new table and variable names to continue accessing updated data.
+Certain variables will be replaced, which should be taken into account for future reproducible research. :warning:

 1. Click on the `Use this template` button on the top right of the repository and choose `Create a new repository`.
 Provide the repository with a name, a description, and select whether it should be public or private.
 Then click `Create repository`.
 2. Clone the repository to your local machine.
 Open the repository in VS Code and launch a new terminal.